ernestomr87/backend-challenges-to-do/challenges/junior/service-payment-processing.md

 ## Introduction

-The "Payment Processing API" challenge is designed to build a RESTful API that allows users to process payments, handle refunds, and manage subscriptions programmatically.
+The "Payment Processing API" challenge is designed to build a REST API that allows users to process payments, handle refunds, and manage subscriptions programmatically.

 ### Objectives